PipedreamHQ/docs/docs/notebook/sources/README.md

 #### API key does not exist

 Your API key is the host part of the endpoint, e.g. the `eniqtww30717` in `eniqtww30717.m.pipedream.net`.
 If you attempt to send a request to an endpoint that does not exist, we'll return a `404 Not Found` error.

+We'll also issue a 404 response on workflows with a webhook source that have been [deactivated](/notebook/#deactivating-workflows).

 #### Too Many Requests